April 14, 2024

 That question didn’t comfort me.
 It confronted me.
 I imagined falling.
 The color draining from everything.
 Sinking into mud.
 “This is the end.
 What comes next?”

 This is what Jung’s tradition calls the dark night of the soul—the experience of ego death, where everything you’ve constructed as “self” feels like it’s dissolving.
 It’s terrifying.
-It’s also, for many people, the precursor to the most significant transformation they’ll ever have.
+It’s also, for many people, the precursor to the most significant shift they’ll ever go through.

 In my total surrender to the void, something shifted.
 The guide returned: “Hello.
 Welcome back.”